 You can conduct research under the supervision of a professor.
 Typically, you work with a team of undergraduate or graduate students.
 At Brown University, you can conduct research at the Brown Institute for Brain Science, the Cardiovascular Research Center, the Institute for Molecular and Nanoscale Innovation, and more.

 Although there are only two biomedical engineering schools in Rhode Island, tuition rates still differ widely depending on which school you choose.
 To get a complete picture of how much it costs to attend a school, look into financial aid as well.
 The University of Rhode Island is the more affordable option.
 Tuition is $10,878 per year for residents and $26,444 per year for non-residents.
 Tuition at Brown University is much more expensive.
 Non-residents and residents both pay $44,608 per year.

 You can apply for scholarships to save money on your educational costs.
 The Rhode Island Consulting Engineers group funds scholarships for engineering students.
 The Rhode Island Society of Professional Engineers also awards scholarships of $1,000 to local engineering students.

 The final step you have to complete before you begin your career is getting your engineering license from the State of Rhode Island Board for Design Professionals.
 When you submit your completed application, be sure to include a $150 check to cover your exam fee.
 You can then take the Engineering Principles & Practice exam.
 Upon passing this exam, you receive your license.

-Your education doesn't stop once you get your engineering license!
-In fact, you are expected to keep up on your education throughout the duration of your career.
+Your education doesn’t stop once you get your engineering license!
+In fact, you are expected to keep up with your education throughout the duration of your career.
 You can join the Rhode Island Society of Professional Engineers to learn more about continuing education classes and professional development events.